 If roof flashing gets replaced when getting a new roof

 What is roof flashing?

 Step flashing is primarily used against the sides of walls and chimneys.
-It works by placing a piece of metal (flashing) under every shingle that’s installed right up against the side of a wall to block the water from running down into it.
+It works by placing a piece of metal (flashing) under every shingle installed right up against the side of a wall to block the water from running down into it.

 That’s why the term “step” is used in step flashing.
 You do it step by step by installing a shingle, then a piece of flashing, then another shingle, then a piece of flashing until the wall is completely protected.

 Counter flashing is used on walls and chimneys like step flashing.
-Unlike step flashing, the piece of flashing is sawed into an existing mortar joint and the metal comes over the top of the brick.
+Unlike step flashing, the piece of flashing is sawed into an existing mortar joint, and the metal comes over the top of the brick.